author

 by Lyndon B. (Lyndon Baines) Johnson

-Born in Texas in 1908, Lyndon Baines Johnson grew up in the Hill Country and began his career as a teacher before entering politics.
-He served in the U.S. House of Representatives and then the Senate, where his fierce drive and talent for persuasion made him one of the most powerful figures in Washington.
+Born in rural Texas in 1908, Lyndon Baines Johnson grew up in the Hill Country and began his career as a teacher before entering politics.
+He served in the U.S. House of Representatives, then built enormous influence in the Senate, where he became known for his fierce ambition, political skill, and ability to move legislation.